stidsborg/Cleipnir.ResilientFunctions/README.md

     postponedCheckFrequency: TimeSpan.FromMinutes(1) // between quick reaction and pressure on the function store );

-  var registration = rFunctions.Register( //making a function resilient is simply a matter of registering it
+  var registration = rFunctions.Register( //just register a function to make it resilient
     functionTypeId: "HttpGetSaga", //a specific resilient function is identified by type and instance id
                                    //instance id is provided on invocation
     inner: async Task<Return<string>>(string url)